-Hey, I’m Alasdair, a game audio designer based in Dundee.
-I’ve recently graduated with a first-class honours degree in Sound and Music for Computer Games from the University of Abertay being awarded the JAMES award for exceptional work.
+Hey there!
+I’m Alasdair, a sound and game designer based in Dundee.
+I’ve recently graduated with a first-class honours degree in Sound and Music for Computer Games from the University of Abertay, being awarded the JAMES award for exceptional work.

 Whilst at university I became fascinated at how sound can be used to immerse audiences in both visual and sonic forms of entertainment and over the last few years I’ve developed a number of sound-based apps, toys, and games, all of which you can see here on my website.

 I am always on the lookout for exciting projects to work on so have a look at my CV and if you feel that we would be a good match please contact me through the link at the bottom of this page.